keras-team/keras-tuner/CONTRIBUTING.md

 The environment is already setup there.

 ## Run Tests
-You can simply open any `*_test.py` file under the `tests` directory, and wait a few seconds, you will see the test tab on the left of the window.
+You can simply open any `*_test.py` file, and wait a few seconds, you will see the test tab on the left of the window.
 We use PyTest for the tests, you may also use the `pytest` command to run the tests.

 ## Code Style